-SCDNR trying to protect beach visitors who migrate 18,000 miles in one year - South Carolina Radio Network
+DNR trying to protect beach visitors who migrate 18,000 miles in one year - South Carolina Radio Network

-When you visit South Carolina’s beaches, look out for fellow visitors who traveled a lot father than you to get there.
+When you step onto South Carolina’s beaches, look out for fellow visitors who traveled a lot father to get there.

 The red knot flies 18,000 miles in one year.
-And as part of its migration from one end of the earth to the other, the robin-sized shorebird uses South Carolina’s beaches like an interstate rest area.
+As part of its migration from one end of the earth to the other, the robin-sized shorebird uses South Carolina’s beaches much like an interstate rest area.

-“These shorebirds are on very long journeys,” said Felecia Sanders, South Carolina Department of Natural Resources Shore Bird Wildlife Biologist.
+“These shorebirds are on very long journeys,” DNR shorebird wildlife biologist Felecia Sanders said.

 Red knots spend their winters in the southernmost tip of Argentina.
 Then they fly north to the Arctic Circle in the summer to nest.

-“On that long journey from the wintering site to the nesting site they stop and rest and feed at quite a few states along the North, Central and South America coast,” said Sanders.
+“On that long journey from the wintering site to the nesting site they stop and rest and feed at quite a few states along the North, Central and South America coast,” Sanders said.

 She said the last stops the birds make in South Carolina are crucial to their success at their breeding grounds in the Arctic because they need the strength not only to finish the journey but to build their nests, mate and lay eggs.
 When they arrive in South Carolina, their feathers are gray.
 Feeding on coquina clams and nutrient-dense horseshoe crab eggs turns their feathers a rosy color for breeding.